abdul-kadir1/Walmart_Sales_Analysis/README.md

 # Walmart Data Analysis: SQL + Python
 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
 We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
-The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.

 ## Project Steps
 1. Download Walmart Sales Data
 Data Source: Use the Kaggle API to download the Walmart sales datasets from Kaggle.